MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/usage-report.md

-﻿---
+---
-Description: The Usage report in Partner Center lets you see how customers are using your app.
+description: The Usage report in Partner Center lets you see how customers are using your app.
 title: Usage report
 ms.assetid: 5F0E7F94-D121-4AD3-A6E5-9C0DEC437BD3
 ms.date: 09/24/2020